Here Be Dragons Episode 2

 In unnoticed adoration, he took a second step.
 And a third.

-Insolent woman, to dare such irony.
+Insolent woman, to dare such irony!
 That did it!
 Keeping his attention on Flammia, he rushed the remaining length, stumbling on cleats, tottering and fighting for balance in the cunning wind.

-His boots touched solid rock.
+His feet touched solid rock.

-“He’s clear!
+“Boy’s clear!
 Kill it!”

 The twin teeth-rasping buzzes of the lift crystals stopped in a sudden implosion of silence.
-With a graunching of wood on stone, the gangplank both slid forwards and levered up on the ledge, catching him in his armoured rump and tumbling him to his hands and knees.
+With a graunching of wood on stone, the gangplank both slid forwards and levered up on the ledge, catching him in his armoured rump and knocking him to his hands and knees.

 It wasn’t there.
 The airship had gone.